Greece school board approves measure forcing students to stash cell phones during class

 According to the GCSD Board of Education, the program will cost $98,000 and begin in the 2022-2023 school year.
 Official changes will be made to the district’s code of conduct in August.

 In a survey done with over 1,300 Greece teachers, parents, and students, a majority said cell phones are a major distraction and had a negative impact on classroom learning.
-Phones– say Steve Chatterton with the district– can’t just be tucked away in class.
+Phones — says Steve Chatterton with the district — can’t just be tucked away in class.
 Kids use them constantly.

 “It’s still very very accessible it’s still easy to use,” he says.